calvinfeng/study-guide/doc/stack_and_queue.md

 end
 ```

-__Stack of Plates__ - Imagine a stack of plates.
+__Stack of Plates__: Imagine a stack of plates.
 If the stack gets too high,
 it might topple.
 Therefore, in real life, we would likely start a new stack
 when the previous stack exceeds some threshold.
 Implement a data structure
 `SetOfStacks` that mimics this. `SetOfStacks` should be composed of several